SeasonsComputing/seacom-portfolio/tvk-resume-2026.md

 imagining, planning and architecture through development, deployment and maintenance.

 _Essentially, I'm an old-school coder who's manic about crafting software that I'm proud of, with an unyielding sense of curiosity.
-I love this shit._
+I ❤️ this shit._

 ## 1. Contact